home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Bandwidth sensor

+Get entities reporting receiving and transmitting bandwidth per network client.
 These sensors are disabled by default.
-Enabling a sensor adds a new device to Home Assistant for every connected client in your network.
-This can add complexity to large networks.
-The integration only supports per-device sensors.

-For some sensors, you can get entities reporting receiving and transmitting bandwidth per network client.
 To enable the bandwidth sensors, on the UniFi integration page, select **Configure**, go to page 3/3 and enable the bandwidth sensors.

 ### Wlan clients sensor